flyteorg/flyte/rsts/deployment/sandbox.rst

     #.
 A Sandbox deployment takes over the entire cluster
     #.
 It needs special cluster roles that will need access to create namespaces, pods, etc.
     #.
-The sandbox deployment is not suitable for production environments.
-For an in-depth overview of how to productionize your Flyte deployment, checkout the rest of the :ref:`deployment` guides.
+To productionize your Flyte deployment, check the rest of the :ref:`deployment` guides.

 .. image:: https://raw.githubusercontent.com/flyteorg/static-resources/main/flyte/deployment/sandbox/flyte_sandbox_single_k8s_cluster.png